Monitoring Cloud Services with Uptime Cloud Status

 Select the 3rd-party service to be monitored from the 3rd Party Services list, or use the Search function to locate the desired service:

-Select the component of the 3rd-party service you’d like to monitor and click the Save button.
-The check is created and will be ready to receive alerts for the component of the 3rd-party service, as indicated by a pop-up on the page:
+Once you are happy with your selections, click Create Check.
+The check will be ready to receive alerts for the component, as indicated by a pop-up on the page:

 Cloud Status checks can be configured with Escalations and Maintenance Windows as with any other checks.